Table of Contents

 The previous SEA Record is held by the 2011 and 2013 SEA Games gold medalist Kreetha Sintacheewa of Thailand at 5.24m.

 EJ finished fourth in the 2013 SEA Games.

 He had to endure hardships such as losing his scholarship at Ateneo.

 Consequently, he was unable to catch up with exams due to having been affected by Dengue.

 And disappointment continued for Ernest Obiena as he was unfairly excluded from the Asian Games despite making the qualifying standard.

 Hence he also missed out on World Juniors.
 Asian Juniors and World University Games.

 Former PATAFA President Go Teng Kok talked with his old friend Bubka when he visited the Philippines to help set up an Ernest Obiena trip to Italy.

 Ernest Obiena also was included in the ‘Adopt an Olympian Program’ of CEO James Michael Lafferty.

-And Ernest Obiena was recently the recipient of three much need brand new poles for the SEA Games.
+And Ernest Obiena was recently the recipient of three need brand new poles for the SEA Games.